EmeraldSlash/RbxMouse/README.md

 Vector2 RbxMouse:GetDelta()
 ```

-   Returns `UserInputService.MouseDelta` if the mouse is locked, otherwise if
+   Returns `UserInputService:GetMouseDelta()` if the mouse is locked, otherwise if
    the mouse is free it returns the mouse delta this frame.
 Before being
    returned, the delta is multiplied by the mouse sensitivity set by
    `RbxMouse:SetSensitivity()`.
 Unlike the Roblox APIs, this delta will be